openjs-foundation/cross-project-council/conduct/FOUNDATION_CODE_OF_CONDUCT_REQUIREMENTS.md

 ### OpenJS Foundation Code of Conduct team

-The Code of Conduct Panel is a cross-foundation team who have been trained in moderation and code of conduct issues.
+The OpenJS Foundation Code of Conduct team is a cross-foundation team who have been trained in moderation and code of conduct issues.
 The makeup of this team is as follows:

 * OpenJS Foundation Executive Director - Robin Ginn (@rginn)